 Click the Add New Device button and select Network Adapter from the drop-down menu.

 vSphere Web Client

 Select Network from the New device drop-down menu at the bottom of the wizard.

 The new network adapter appears at the bottom of the device list.

-- (Optional) Expand New Network, and change the Status settings.
+- (Optional) Review and optionally change the Status settings.

 Select this option while the virtual machine is running to connect or disconnect the virtual network adapter.
 This check box is not available when the virtual machine is turned off.